denniswiersma/SGBS/docs/ProjectProposal.md

 It is capable of handling data from different sequencing platforms and can automatically detect different types of variants.

 ### Input
+Fast-GBS takes a FASTQ file containing sequenced DNA fragments from any restriction enzyme–based GBS protocol as its main input.
+Next to this it also uses a configuration file (referred to as parameter file) which contains processing options as well as file paths.
+These paths can refer to the input FASTQ file, a reference genome file, or a file containing barcodes.

 ### Steps